erizov/Professor/semester_9/lecture_60_system_design_advanced/event_sourcing_advanced/README.md

 ## Introduction

-Event Sourcing Advanced is an advanced graduate-level algorithm.
+Event Sourcing Advanced addresses advanced computational challenges in specialized domains.

-This algorithm is part of the advanced curriculum covering cutting-edge topics in computer science and software engineering.
+This topic covers advanced techniques and methodologies used in modern software systems.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A pattern that stores all changes to application state as a sequence of events, rather than storing current state.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below